arpoyda/BirdCLEF_2024/README.md

-Below you can find a outline of how to reproduce [our solution](https://www.kaggle.com/competitions/birdclef-2024/discussion/512197) for the BirdCLEF 2024 competition.
+Below you can find an outline of how to reproduce [our solution](https://www.kaggle.com/competitions/birdclef-2024/discussion/512197) for the BirdCLEF 2024 competition.

 # HARDWARE and SOFTWARE: